SerCom-KC/cartoon-network-schedule/next-showings.md

 06:00AM Steven Universe - The Message
 06:15AM Ben 10 - All Koiled Up
 07:15AM Craig of the Creek - Lost in the Sewer
-07:30AM Craig of the Creek - Escape from Family Dinner
+07:30AM Craig of the Creek - Jessica Goes to the Creek
 07:15PM We Bare Bears - Dog Hotel
 07:30PM We Bare Bears - Baby Bears Can't Jump; Beehive